Uniform Sampling from the Reachable Set Using Optimal Transport: Particle Method

 \section{Particle Method}

-The problem \eqref{eq:OTsamp2ep} is still difficult to solve numerically since the decision variable $\mathbb{P}$ is infinite-dimensional.
+Problem \eqref{eq:OTsamp2ep} is difficult to solve numerically since the decision variable $\mathbb{P}$ is infinite-dimensional.
 To obtain a numerically implementable algorithm, we can approximate the infinite-dimensional probability measure by a finite set of discrete measures (Dirac delta measures), which naturally leads to a particle-based optimization problem.
 However, sums of dirac delta measures are not absolutely continuous with respect to $\lambda$ and $\mathcal{F}_\varepsilon$ is not well-defined for such measures.
-To overcome this issue, we smoothen the terminal entropy functional using a {\it symmetric positive mollifier} $k_\delta$ defined as follows.
+To overcome this issue, we smoothen the $\mathcal{F}_\varepsilon$ using a {\it symmetric positive mollifier} $k_\delta$ defined as follows.

 \begin{definition} A smooth, nonnegative, even function $k \in C_b(\mathbb{R}^d)$ is a \emph{symmetric positive mollifier} if it is compactly supported, $\int k(x) dx = 1$, and the limit, $\lim\limits_{\epsilon\to 0} \epsilon^{-d} k(y/\epsilon)$, is the Dirac delta function at $y$. \end{definition}